 Harris Primary Academy Peckham Park is currently reviewing and redesigning its curriculum, in order to provide pupils with a curriculum that best suits their needs.
-We are working collaboratively with the Harris Federation as well as with our parents, governors and staff so that we produce a curriculum which meets the needs of the students.
+We are working collaboratively with the Harris Federation as well as with our parents, governors and staff so that our continue to provide a curriculum which meets the needs of our students.

 The overarching aim of the Harris Federation is to end the cycle of poverty and disadvantage: to improve the life chances for all students, and concomitantly the local community within which they live in.
 The pupils who attend Harris Primary Academy Peckham Park come from a range of diverse backgrounds.
 We want to celebrate this diversity and learn from each other.
 We aim to provide all students with the opportunity to access and engage in learning to its fullest.